-- A good level of fitness is required as passengers are required to hike, swim, climb and scramble for several kilometres at a time over uneven surfaces, often in high temperatures.
+- A good level of fitness is required as passengers are required to hike, swim, climb and scramble for several kilometers at a time over uneven surfaces, often in high temperatures.
 Travel is very remote and medical attention can be hours away.
-Please advise of any fitness and / or medical concerns at time of booking.
+Please advise of any fitness and / or medical concerns at the time of booking.

 - We camp in remote areas with few or no facilities (eg showers and toilets).
 All our equipment for camping is carried with us and set up and packed away by the tour group each day.

-- Travel insurance is compulsory.
+- Travel insurance is recommended.

 - $120 pay on board fee for Lake Argyle cruise